 WOOD 2019 is a web of science and art that may help you and me to contemplate on how we can build a future sustainable society.

 Sustainable rural areas?

 Sustainable living for the future is often presented in science or in thought from an urban point of view.
 It is important to take into account a discussion regarding a sustainable future which include what is outside the urban.
 Which is the rural areas appearance in the future and what opportunities are there for its developing?
 What happens with the small towns or the countryside?
 WOOD2019 wants to contribute to a widened discussion regarding sustainability in all parts of society.
 What should the exchange between rural and urban areas look like?
 How does this effect communication, jobs, public services?

 During the spring Virserum Konsthall invited to participation in the international competition Architecture of Necessity.
 The competition was a part of the project WOOD2019 that Virserum Konsthall arrange with the support from the Municipality of Hultsfred and the Regional Federation of Kalmar County.

 The manifesto on the Architecture of Necessity was first launched in 2009.
 Earlier competitions in 2010, 2013 and 2016 have in all received 600 entries from more than 40 countries.
 This year’s competition received more than 60 submissions.
 The jury have selected projects that is now shown in the exhibition Architecture of Necessity.
 The winning projects, honourable mentions and selected projects for the exhibition is found here.
 For more information about the competition read the invitation.

 Invitation to student project at Virserum Konsthall

-Virserum Konsthall invites students of architecture and design to create pavilions in the area around the art gallery.
-The pavilions should be designed as open meeting places, protected from sun, wind and rain, and at the same time open and accessible for all.
-Read more about the invitation here.
+As a part of WOOD 2019, Virserum Konsthall invited architect- and designstudents to design pavilions on the area surrounding the konsthall.
+The pavilions should be designed as open meeting places, shelters from wind, sunshine and rain, but open and accessible for everyone.
+The competition has ended.
+Read more about the competition and the winning projects here.